Trend Watching

 However, the number of college students who found jobs saw a year-on-year increase despite the negative influence casted by the global economic downturn, he said.

-Statistics from the China National Center for showed 74 percent of the 6.11 million new graduates from the country’s universities and colleges had been employed as of Sept.
+Statistics from the China National Center for Human Resources showed 74 percent of the 6.11 million new graduates from the country’s universities and colleges had been employed as of Sept.
 1, almost no change from the previous year.

 The government has resorted to a series of measures to help college graduates find jobs, such as giving them preference in military recruitment and encouraging them to take grass-roots posts in the countryside and relatively poor western regions.